 How does GoHenry work?

 GoHenry is designed as a family money management app to teach kids about saving and how to manage money.
 After you sign up for GoHenry, you get customized debit cards for your kids.
-They can choose from different card designs, which isn't an option Greenlight offers.
+They can choose from over 35 customizable card designs.

 To fund your children's accounts, start by adding money to your parent account using a debit card or other payment account (when doing the free trial, I found I could link a credit card to fund my son's account).
 You can direct money into up to four kids' accounts.